roni-kreinin/turtlebot4_manual/software/sensors.md

 ### Installing

-The RPLIDAR drivers are installed by default on all Turtlebot4's.
+The RPLIDAR drivers are installed by default on all TurtleBot 4's.
 To manually install, run:

 ```bash
 sudo apt install ros-galactic-rplidar-ros